-Odolina, Velike and Male Loče, Jezerina and Račiška, Brdanska in the Podgrad valley system, and the Šapjane and Novokračine blind valleys on the edge of the Brgudsko podolje system near Rupa (Fig. 5.5).
+Odolina, Velike and Male Loče, Jezerina, Račiška and Brdanska blind valleys in the Podgrajsko podolje.
+The Šapjane and Novokračine blind valleys are formed on the edge of the Brgudsko podolje system near Rupa (Fig. 33).

-Figure 5.5: Digital model of the relief of the Podgrajsko podolje along the southern margin of the Brkini hills.
+Figure 33: Digital elevation model of the relief of the Podgrajsko podolje along the southern margin of the Brkini hills.
 The dotted line indicates the contact between limestone and the flysch of which the Brkini and Brda are composed.
 Sinking streams are marked as blue lines with blue circles at the points where they disappear underground.
 The blind valleys are, running from west to east: Brezovica, Odolina, Hotična, Slivje and Male Loče.